BE PART OF THE SEA CHANGE…

 1/ AVOID SINGLE

-Soon there will be more plastic than fish in our oceans, so it’s time we all reduced our use of single-use plastics.
-As part of our journey to rethinking the way we use plastics, we have banned all plastic carrier bags and plastic water bottles at Selfridges.
+Soon there will be more plastic than fish in our oceans, so it's time we all reduced our use of single-use plastics.
+As part of our journey to rethink the way we use plastics, we have banned all plastic carrier bags, single-use plastic water bottles and products containing plastic microbeads at Selfridges.

 To help you see through the plastics problem in true Selfridges style, we have brought together an edit of the most fashionable re-usable water vessels in store.